MechanicalRabbit/FunSQL.jl/docs/src/guide/index.md

    as a template.
 3) If the name contains only symbol characters, or if the name starts or ends with a space, the node is rendered as an operator.
-4) Otherwise, the node is rendered is a function.
+4) Otherwise, the node is rendered as a function.

 ## `Group` and Aggregate Functions